GitSeedHub/GitSeed-Protocol/SECURITY.md

 ## Security Model (High-Level)

-GitSeed is designed around these principles:
+GitWhale is designed around these principles:

 1. **Verifiability over trust**
    We anchor hashes, manifests, and attestations on-chain so anyone can verify provenance.